Electrical Defect Notice

 It should be noted that any defects not repaired within 21 days after notification may lead to your electricity supply being disconnected.
 You don’t want to experience such a problem and this is why you want to ensure the repairs are not only completed on time, but also according to the standards and regulations in NSW.

 Our Level 2 ASP electricians across Sydney are here to help you.
-They have the qualifications, skills and experience to guarantee that your electrical system at home is in perfect working and clear your electrical defect notice.
-They are authorised by the energy providers such as Ausgrid and Energy Endeavour to handle local network power lines and private power lines.
+They have the qualifications, skills, and experience.
+We guarantee that your electrical system at home is in perfect working and clear your electrical defect notice.
+They are authorised by the energy providers such as Ausgrid and Energy Endeavour.
+Therefore to handle local network power lines and private power lines.

-Contact Gordon Powers Level 2 electricians today for a free quote over the phone on (02) 9199 7409.
-We help Sydney homeowners and businesses with any type of electrical faults, installations, replacements and repairs.
+Contact Gordon’s Powers Level 2 electricians today for a free quote over the phone on (02) 9199 7480.
+We help Sydney homeowners and businesses with any type of electrical faults, installations, replacements, and repairs.